lukas-vlcek/mapping-normalization-example/README.md

 - implement data normalizations as part of the data model
 - easy identification of missing rules or unexpected data transformation results
-- if data model is changed and/or if the data transformations need to be updated it should be easier deploy new code and re-calculate historical data already stored in central place
+- if data model is changed and/or if the data transformations need to be updated it should be easier to deploy new code and re-calculate historical data already stored in central place

 ## Goals